Forensic Scientist

 what is the worst part of being a forensic scientist?
 Is there any reason why you would quit being a forensic scientist?

-Asked by Ayah about 9 years ago
+Asked by Ayah over 9 years ago

 Apart from the physical hardships (bad smells, having to get out of bed in the middle of the night, sometimes having to work 16-20 hour days), the worst part is what would be the worst part in any job--problem co-workers or bad management.
 Happily I don't have issues like that right now, but if a really horrible management staff were hired in, that might make me quit or at least look for another agency.

-Asked by Jimmy Conway about 9 years ago
+Asked by EJ about 9 years ago